cluesurf/leaf/readme.md

 ## Introduction

-This is the UI kit used in TermSurf products.
-If you are working on one of the open source TermSurf websites, we are using this UI library internally.
-Add any components you need here, if necessary, so they can be shared across the TermSurf apps.
+This is the UI kit used in ClueSurf products.
+If you are working on one of the open source ClueSurf websites, we are using this UI library internally.
+Add any components you need here, if necessary, so they can be shared across the ClueSurf apps.

 ## Tools